 When hiring an influencer, the convention is to consider someone who is based in the region where you are promoting your brand.

-That way, you can take advantage of their wealth of knowledge on the local market dynamics, which include consumer behaviors and corporate best practices.
+That way, you can take advantage of their wealth of knowledge on the local market dynamics, which include consumer behaviours and corporate best practices.

 In addition to social media influencers, you can also hire SEO specialists.
 Professional SEO companies may set you back a few dollars, but they are worth the risk.
 Lastly, you might consider giveaways in exchange for referrals.